-Details - Displays a graph of recent sensor data.

-History - List of all past heartbeats and readings.

-Events - List of all events attached to this sensor.

-Settings - Editable levels for your sensor.
+- Details - Displays a graph of recent sensor data. - History List of all past heartbeats and readings. - Events List of all events attached to this sensor. - Settings Editable levels for your sensor.

-Calibrate - Reset readings for your sensor.

-Scale - Change the scale of readings for your sensor.

 Directly under the tab bar is an overview of your sensor.
 This allows you to see the signal strength and the battery level of the selected sensor.